9th Circuit Court of Appeals Renders Open Carry of Firearms Legal

 In his dissent, Hon.
 Richard Clifton argued that the Second Amendment does not prevent firearm licensing rules such as the one used in Hawaii.
 He wrote, “While explicitly declining to elaborate on specific regulations, the Supreme Court in Heller expressly noted that the right secured by the Second Amendment is ‘not unlimited’ and that there were ‘longstanding prohibitions’ that were ‘presumptively lawful.’”
 For instance, the 9th Circuit’s decision in Young expressed a view, which was not part of the holding, that the Second Amendment does not guarantee a right to carry concealed firearms in public.
 But as it stands, it is now the law in Nevada, California, Alaska, Arizona, Hawaii, Idaho, Montana, Oregon, and Washington and territories that individuals may carry firearms in the open for self-defense.

 Despite this decision, there are still other laws that affect one’s ability to own or possess a firearm.
 If you have questions about your rights to own or possess a firearm, or if you have been arrested for a firearms-related offense, call The Wright Law Group today.
 With over 25 years of experience in Criminal Law and Litigation, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.